-Rich Liekweg is president and CEO of BJC HealthCare.
-BJC HealthCare is one of the nation’s largest nonprofit health care organizations with $5 billion in net revenues and more than 31,000 employees in the greater St. Louis, southern Illinois and mid-Missouri regions.
-Its teaching hospitals, Barnes-Jewish Hospital and St. Louis Children’s Hospital, are affiliated with internationally renowned Washington University School of Medicine in St. Louis.
-He is responsible for advancing operational and clinical excellence across all of BJC’s hospitals, service organizations and shared services departments.
+Rich J. Liekweg is president and CEO of BJC HealthCare, one of the nation’s largest nonprofit, integrated health care delivery organizations with over $5 billion in net revenues and more than 31,000 employees serving the greater St. Louis, southern Illinois and mid-Missouri regions.
+BJC’s teaching hospitals, Barnes-Jewish Hospital and St. Louis Children’s Hospital, are affiliated with internationally renowned Washington University School of Medicine

-Liekweg joined BJC HealthCare in 2009 as president of Barnes-Jewish Hospital at the Washington University Medical Center and group president for BJC HealthCare.
-In addition to leading Barnes-Jewish Hospital, he was also responsible for ensuring the success of four other BJC hospitals and chairing the steering committee for the 10-year Washington University Medical Center campus renewal project.
+Liekweg joined BJC HealthCare in 2009 as president of Barnes-Jewish Hospital and group president for BJC HealthCare.
+In addition to leading Barnes-Jewish Hospital, he was responsible for ensuring the success of four other BJC hospitals and chairing the steering committee for the 10-year Washington University Medical Center campus renewal project.
 In 2015, Liekweg was promoted to executive vice president and subsequently president of BJC.
 He was named president and CEO in January 2018.

-Before joining BJC, Liekweg served as chief executive officer and associate vice chancellor for the University of California, San Diego (UCSD) Medical Center.
-In this position, he was responsible for overall management of the university’s academic medical center.
-Liekweg also spent more than 16 years in positions of increasing responsibility at Duke University Health System, including serving as CEO of Durham Regional Hospital.
+Before joining BJC, Liekweg served as CEO and associate vice chancellor for the University of California, San Diego (UCSD) Medical Center from 2003-2009.
+Liekweg also spent more than 16 years at Duke University Health System, including serving as CEO of Durham Regional Hospital.